ces-core/dss-jar/README.md

 interface JarLike {
   function toss(uint256 wad) external;

-  function flock() external;
+  function void() external;
 }

 ```

 - `toss(uint256 wad)`: pulls Dai from the sender&rsquo;s wallet and send it to the Surplus Buffer atomically.
-- `flock()`: flushes any Dai balance of the `Jar` to the Surplus Buffer.
+- `void()`: flushes any Dai balance of the `Jar` to the Surplus Buffer.
 Any Dai sent directly to it will simply accumulate until someone calls this function.

 Effectively the 2 functions above will: